 Sale of main home used as rental property.
 For information on how to figure and report any gain or loss from the sale or other disposition of your main home that you also used as rental property, see Pub.
-523.

-Tax-free exchange of rental property occasionally used for personal purposes.
+523. Tax-free exchange of rental property occasionally used for personal purposes.
 If you meet certain qualifying use standards, you may qualify for a tax-free exchange (a like-kind or section 1031 exchange) of one piece of rental property you own for a similar piece of rental property, even if you have used the rental property for personal purposes.

-For information on the qualifying use standards, see Revenue Procedure 2008-16, 2008 547. at IRS.gov/irb/ 2008-10 IRB#RP-2008-16.
+For information on the qualifying use standards, see Revenue Procedure 2008-16, 2008-10 I.R.B.
+547, available at IRS.gov/irb/2008-10 IRB#RP-2008-16.
 For more information on like-kind exchanges, see chapter 1 of Pub.
 544.

 Comments and suggestions.
-We welcome your comments about this publication and your suggestions for future editions.
+We welcome your comments about this publication and suggestions for future editions.

 You can send us comments through IRS.gov/FormComments.
-Or you can write to:

-Internal Revenue Service Tax Forms and Publications 1111 Constitution Ave.
-NW, IR-6526 Washington, DC 20224
+Or, you can write to the Internal Revenue Service, Tax Forms and Publications, 1111 Constitution Ave.
+NW, IR-6526, Washington, DC 20224.

-Although we can't respond individually to each comment received, we do appreciate your feedback and will consider your comments as we revise our tax forms, instructions, and publi-
+Although we can't respond individually to each comment received, we do appreciate your feedback and will consider your comments and suggestions as we revise our tax forms, instructions, and publications.
+Do not send tax questions, tax returns, or payments to the above address.